Special Notice: 2020 Ceremony Update

 How do I receive a Cap and Gown for the ceremony?

-Contact Jostens to place your cap and gown order, starting January 7, 2019.
+Contact Jostens to place your cap and gown order.
 You may do this online at college.jostens.com via the consumer call center at 1.800.854.7464.
 The consumer call center is available to take orders from 7 a.m. to 7 p.m.
 Central Standard Time, Monday – Friday.

-Cap and gown orders must be placed no later than May 1st.
-All orders placed after this deadline date will incur an additional rush shipping charge.
-Any students ordering after the May 1st deadline can call the Customer Service # 1-800-854-7464, we cannot guarantee delivery after deadline due to lead times.
+Cap and gown orders will have deadline that corresponds to the scheduled commencement ceremony date.
+All orders placed after this established deadline date will incur an additional rush shipping charge.
+Any students ordering after the deadline can call the Customer Service # 1-800-854-7464, we cannot guarantee delivery after deadline due to lead times.

 All cap and gown orders will ship directly to you, at the address that you provide, upon placing your order.
 Orders usually ship within 4 weeks.